The History of the Irish Feminist Network

 The Irish Feminist Network was founded in May 2010 by a group of Master's students from the Centre for Gender and Women's Studies at Trinity College in Dublin.
 It developed out of a desire to have a feminist organisation which was inclusive and approachable to those of all political persuasions, with the aim of making feminism as accessible as possible.

-Since its launch, the IFN has become a national voice for feminist issues, as well as promoting discussion and debate around the remaining issue of women's inequality in Ireland.
-It has held numerous events including a discussion series entitled 'Feminism in the Pub' which travelled across the country and 'Suffragette City' it's first International Womens Day event.
+Since its launch, the IFN has become a national voice for feminist issues, as well as promoting discussion and debate around the remaining issue of gender inequality in Ireland.
+It has held numerous events including a discussion series entitled 'Feminism in the Pub' which travelled across the country and 'Suffragette City' it's first International Women's Day event.

 The coordination of the IFN was handed over from Madeline Hawke in the summer of 2011.

 The IFN is a network promoting gender equality across all aspects of Irish society.
 The IFN is currently coordinated by five volunteers.